 Recent arbitral decisions are available in English or French in .pdf format.
 An archive of non-confidential decisions since 1986 are in a database, also in .pdf format.
 One can browse decisions by sport or by year and can do keyword searching.

 Ad hoc arbitrations are not conducted under the auspices of an institutional body--rather they are organized by the parties to the dispute.

 The UNICITRAL Arbitration Rules are designed to be used in ad hoc arbitrations.
-The text of the UNICITRAL rules (most recently revised in 2010) are available on the UNICITRAL website.
+The texts of the original rules (1976) and the updated rules (2014) are available on the UNICITRAL's Arbitration Rules page.

 The CPR created the CPR Rules for Non-Administered Arbitration of International Disputes and Commentary, which were most recently revised in 2007.